 Oli reported that there is currently $98,000 in funds, spread across three accounts.

-Oli reported that there is a balance of $3,042 left over from a previous project.
-He will reverse the payment back, as the funds weren’t required.
+Oli reported that $3,042 had been budgeted as the GST portion of the invoice for the ELC nature play space.
+As the school initially paid this invoice and can claim back GST, the P&C no longer needs to pay this sum.

 Oli reported that the canteen is running at a loss of $-1,964.93.
 Kylie will look into the reason for the loss.